 If you're still lost, identify a list of potential growth areas (e.g., physical, social, relationship, familial, monetary, spiritual).
 Any of these can be the basis of a higher purpose, but most people will say that the highest purpose is one of the growth areas that involve others: spiritual, social, relationship, familial, communal (i.e., service to others).
 Why?
 Because those are the causes that are most clearly “greater than yourself” by nature, and therefore most clearly constitute a “greater” or “higher” purpose.

-For me to be the best, objective advisor that I can for you, I choose not to create a hierarchy out of growth areas but rather assume that you will have your own priorities and that many or all of them could be important to you.
+For me to be the best, most objective advisor that I can be for you, I choose not to create a hierarchy out of growth areas but rather assume that you will have your own priorities and that many or all of them could be important to you.
 If you want a goal in life that will feel meaningful, seek satisfying growth opportunities (note: only you can determine whether growth in an area is satisfying).
 If you want a “higher” purpose, seek a growth area that also enables the growth of others or makes you feel part of a greater cause or whole (note: the greater whole could be a community, humanity, life, the universe, God, etc.—you decide this, too).

 I hope this helps, as it really is this simple (not easy, but simple).
 But I'll leave you with one final note about higher purpose that will keep you from struggling on your journey: greater meaning or higher purpose does not necessarily require sacrifice.
 Yes, a purpose requires time investment and tradeoffs with other things you could be doing, but it doesn't necessarily require that you sacrifice something completely.
 For example, you do not have to live in poverty to be spiritual.
 You do not have to choose between having children and having a career.
 You do not have to choose between helping others and taking care of yourself.